openedx/edx-documentation/en_us/course_authors/source/video/add_video_to_course.rst

 * A display name for the component.
 * The video ID that the upload process automatically creates for your video.
 To find the video ID, see :ref:`Copy the Video ID`.
-* The transcript for your video, for videos with non-integrated transcripts.
+* The transcript for your video.

 .. _Copy the Video ID: